“But He was wounded

 Indeed, any seasoned minister can testify to the fact that trials and tribulations are inevitable in doing the work of the Lord.
 It is not a question of whether, but when they will come.
 Neither is it a matter of just beginning the race well, but making sure we finish well.
 That being the case, what disciplines should the servant of God practice in order to maintain the spiritual fitness necessary to stay the course?
 For an answer I invite you to join me at one or more of our gatherings or conferences whose theme for the year is “Finishing the Race”.
 At these venues you will hear uplifting messages that engage the issue and challenge you to that end.
 A holy service of ordination and licensure as well as a time of fellowship and refreshment will also be part of the occasion.

 For a schedule of these events, which will be held in the U.S. and Canada, click here.
-Please note the first for the year is the ECA’s Winter Gathering and Ordination Ceremony to be held February 22 in Tampa, Florida.
+Please note the first for the year was the ECA’s Winter Gathering and Ordination Ceremony held February 22 in Tampa, Florida.
 The next, the Canadian National Conference, took place April 30 in Toronto, Ontario.
 Also, be sure to mark your calendars for the 2014 ECA Annual International Conference scheduled for July 29-31 at the beautiful Radisson Hotel in exciting Branson, Missouri.
 I hope to see you there.
 Until then, may the Lord richly bless you.